microsoft/terminal/doc/specs/#1564 - Settings UI/cascading-settings.md

 ### 1: Text under a setting control

 This design renames the "Global" page under Profiles to "Base layer".
 Settings that override those in profile.defaults will get text under the control saying "Overrides Base layer.".
-Next to the titles of controls that override the base layer is a reset button.
+Next to the titles of controls that override the base layer is a reset button with a tooltip that says "Reset".

 ![Text inheritance](./inheritance-text.png)